 Independence means being free, and there is no freedom when we are a slave to our attachments.
 The more reflective among us may realize that our views modify with time, and in some cases change completely, as we mature and become better informed.

 However, there is still a strong tendency to see our current view as the best, wisest and most enlightened—in short, the truth.
-You could say that views are a tool, and like a tool there is a skilful way to handle them.

 For example, if you need to build a hut, but you are convinced that clinging onto hammers is un-Buddhist, you will very likely hurt yourself or somebody else as the tool slips out of your hand.
 A good grip is essential when using a hammer.
 But if you grasp it too tightly, it’s exhausting: your hand hurts and you lose flexibility.